 - 6.13.3 In case both the official track log and the competitor's GPS are not providing the necessary information to establish a result, the competitor will not receive a result based on track points.
 Marker results will be penalized 200 task points when no official or approved track log is available.
-It is therefore in the competitor's interest to equip himself with a GPS that provides track information usable for scoring (position, altitude and time in accordance with II.22) and use the same set-up (sampling time interval, map datum, minimum track point memory, etc. in accordance with II.17) as the official logger.
-A competitor's backup logger recording either GPS or barometric altitude is permitted.
-Results based on a backup logger with a different altitude setting will not be grounds for protest. - 6.13.4 An electronic mark recorded by a competitor's GPS equipment can only be used if the equipment has been approved by the Director before the flight or specific rules under Section II have been followed.
-Otherwise the competitor will be scored to his nearest electronic mark of the official logger, nearest physical mark or landing position, whichever is best.
+It is therefore in the competitor's interest to equip himself with a GPS that provides track information usable for scoring (position, altitude and time in accordance with II.22) and use the same set-up (sampling time interval, map datum, minimum track point memory, etc. in accordance with II.17) as the official logger. - 6.13.4 An electronic mark recorded by a competitor's GPS equipment can only be used if the equipment has been approved by the Director before the flight or specific rules under Section II have been followed.
+Otherwise, the competitor will be scored to his nearest electronic mark of the official logger, nearest physical mark or landing position, whichever is best.
 A score to a track point will not be made.